t0bes1/bootx/README.md

 + ### CSS
   No errors or warnings were found when passing through the official W3C (Jigsaw) validator except:

-    - 3 errors regarding *all: unset*: "Property all doesn't exist.
-The closest matching property name is fill : unset".

-    - Even though this error is present, I don't believe it is 100% accurate, and more information can be found

-    - 43 warning regarding the use of *:root variables*: "Due to their dynamic nature, CSS variables are currently not statically checked".

 + ### Accessibility and performance